opendocsg/slw-judgments-backfill/2010_SGHC_40/report.md

 _Criminal Law_

 [LawNet Editorial Note: The appeal to this decision in Criminal Appeal 4 of 2010 was dismissed by the Court of Appeal on 21 October 2010.
-See [2011] SGCA 5.]
+See <span class="citation">[2011] SGCA 5</span>.]

 4 February 2010 Judgment reserved.